TarEnethil/archivar/config/README.md

 Do not reveal the secret key when posting questions or committing code.

 #### Default Value

 `None`, **must** be provided

+Note: The Docker container will set a random string as SECRET_KEY when it is booted.
+That also means logins will be invalidated whenever the container is restarted.
+The SECRET_KEY can be overwritten.

 #### Examples
 ```python
     SECRET_KEY = "_4sdo%&AAdk7c6dd]"
 ```

 ## Optional Configuration